Affilorama Affiliate Guide

 This sounds like something I should be getting into, so I’m going to go ahead and set up a website around this topic.
 The decision is as easy as that!

 So now its time to formulate a plan.
-The first thing I want to start with is getting some content for the site I want to set up, so I’m going to post a project to Elance asking for somebody to write five articles about registry cleaning, five articles about spyware and adware removal, and five articles about how to optimize your PC.
-From the responses I get to that project I’ll pick two "winning" Elancers.
-They’ll write fifteen articles each, which will give me 30 articles in total to get my site up and running.
+The first thing I want to start with is getting some content for the site I want to set up, so I'm going to post a project to Upwork asking for somebody to write five articles about registry cleaning, five articles about spyware and adware removal, and five articles about how to optimize your PC.
+From the responses I get to that project I'll pick two "winning" Upworkers.
+They'll write fifteen articles each, which will give me 30 articles in total to get my site up and running.

 When those are done I’ll put them together into a website, and also set up a landing page to promote these affiliate offers.